18th meeting of TC 1.7 "Photometry and Radiometry" (сombined format: VNIIOFI (Moscow, Russia) and online): 12-14 October 2021

 The units of the International System of Units (SI) are applied in the Federal Republic of Germany.

-and the corresponding by this act (Ausführungsverordnung zum Gesetz über dieEinheiten im Messwesen und die Zeitbestimmung(Einheitenverordnung - EinhV).
+and the corresponding By-law to this act (Ausführungsverordnung zum Gesetz über dieEinheiten im Messwesen und die Zeitbestimmung(Einheitenverordnung - EinhV).

 1. State regulation is carried out in LM, which applies to measurements: